 In the end, the grand opening event fell through, but they booked me to fight at Ramkhamhaeng 2 night market (also called Number One Plaza) on the same night.
 It’s a tiny little market near a university with a ring set up in what looks like a car park, opposite a supermarket with a rollerblading rink and a futsal field.
 There were lots of familiar faces there, some of which I hadn’t seen in a few years.
 The guy who was standing at the entrance selling tickets recognised me straight away and immediately commented that I was ‘fat’ now.
 This was unsurprising, as I was fairly used to people pointing that out to me by then.
 He thought he was pretty funny.
 Later, he made another joke.
-‘Will you marry me?‘ I rolled my eyes.
-Good one.
+“Will you marry me?”
+I rolled my eyes and gave a fake laugh.

 I grabbed a program and found my name, listed opposite Nong Fang Sor.
 Praithong, who I’d fought in 2014.
 In that fight, I won by KO in the first round.
-It would be interesting to see how different one would be.
-Since then, she had clearly lost a few kilos and I had gained some, so it was much more even than our first meeting, when she outweighed me.
+It would be interesting to see how different this one would be.
+Since then, she’d clearly lost a few kilos and I’d gained some.
+So, it was much more even than our first meeting, when she outweighed me.

 After some time waiting around, Kru Att wrapped my hands.
 He used training wraps, which was a first for me.
-I assumed it was just to save time, but who knows.
+I assumed it was just to save time, but it made a nice change.
 After that, I got myself warmed up.

-Just before it was time to fight, Kru Att came over to put the mongkol on me.
-I mentioned that it should go on after I’m in the ring, and he said ‘no, now‘.
+Just before it was time to fight, Kru Att came over to put the mongkol on my head.
+I mentioned that it should go on after I’m in the ring, and he said “no, now“.
 On it went.

 I wasn’t sure if I should say anything or not.
-Male fighters always have the mongkol put on beforehand, whereas women don’t because it can’t pass under the ropes.
+Male fighters always have the mongkol put on beforehand, whereas women don’t because as a scared object, it can’t pass under the ropes.
 With this being my first fight for him, I wasn’t sure if he’d just forgotten about that or didn’t want to follow the rules.
-I figured that the first one was much more likely, and I’d rather have an awkward moment now than in the ring in front of everyone, so after we’d stood there for a moment, I asked him whether he wanted me to go over or under the ropes.
+I figured that the first one was much more likely, and I’d rather have an awkward moment now than in the ring in front of everyone.
+Questioning him on this was uncomfortable.
+Whether I mentioned it or not, he would probably end up losing face in some way, but doing so privately was much more preferable.
+So, after we’d stood there for a moment, I broached the subject by asking him whether he wanted me to go over or under the ropes.
 He had a sudden moment of realisation.
-‘Oh!
-I forgot‘, he laughed.
+“Oh!
+I forgot”, he laughed.
 In this photo, you can see the moment just before he realised what I was talking about, as he’s looking over at the ring.

-In the car on the way there, Attachai had held up a bottle of some herbal liquid and said he would give it to me in between the last couple of rounds when I got tired, and you can see him doing so in a photo below, cupping his hand around my nose.
+In the car on the way there, Attachai had held up a bottle of ya dom (Thai herbal inhaler) and said he would give it to me in between the last couple of rounds when I got tired, and you can see him doing so in the photo below, cupping his hand around my nose.
 He has a very calming presence in the corner, and I was grateful for that.

 Having not fought for a year, there were bound to be things that were rusty, the biggest one being my distance, which was way off.
 My corner urged me to punch first to measure up before kicking, so I did that with more success in the last three rounds.
 Halfway through the fight, she managed to land three or four good straight knees in the clinch, which weren’t painful but squeezed the air out of me.
 I’m pretty sure air wasn’t the only thing that came out though, because they also pushed down on my bladder.
 Turns out that as well as being my first fight with my new gym, it was my first fight in which I peed myself.
 Well, as they say, there is a first time for everything.